 Continue on to nearby Kyoto and enjoy a morning city tour.
 With options like a tea ceremony, a traditional costume photo shoot, and visits to temples or museums, there's tons to see and do.

-Catch a flight from Kyoto to the island of Hokkaido.
+Catch a flight from Osaka to the island of Hokkaido.
 Enjoy some free time in Sapporo with an optional welcome meeting for any new travellers joining the group here.

 Take an orientation tour of the city before spending the day at the Sapporo Snow Festival.
 In the evening, depart for Otaru to experience this town's Snow Light Path Festival.
 Head back to Sapporo for the night.